 DO NOT use any coercive methods of training or yell or be too firm with your Chihuahua.

 You may also need help from a professional dog trainer or behaviorist who has experience working with fearful dogs.
 They will help you come up with and implement a training plan.

-If you think their fear is a one-time circumstance that has been brought on by something unexpected in his environment, like sudden fireworks or the sound of a car misfiring, then you can isolate that particular thing and work towards training them to tolerate it.
+If you think their fear is a one-time circumstance that has been brought on by something unexpected in their environment, like sudden fireworks or the sound of a car misfiring, then you can isolate that particular thing and work towards training them to tolerate it.